 Audio 2.
 Medieval Arch of Arrabal Street

 An arch which gives entrance as a doorway to the Arab fortress.
-Located in Arrabal Street, it was used by traders, merchants and peasants, who gained protection inside the fortress on behalf of the King.
+You will find it with the audioguide in Arrabal Street.
+It was used by traders, merchants and peasants, who gained protection inside the fortress on behalf of the King.
 It was used by the people of the Arrabal, or "the outskirts", hence the name of the arch and the street.
 These people usually went by foot as they traveled up to the fortress.
 Access is less elaborate than that the arch of Villa Street, the latter being for the king and other noted personalities.